 When selecting a company for your site development and excavation plan, their safety record is important.
 Having a track record with minimal injuries or work stoppages on the job site due to safety concerns is integral.
 Asking the company about their safety procedures and how they minimize injuries will help you make an informed decision.
 It also helps to make sure that the job site they are developing, and the building being constructed will also be safe.

 Choosing the right sitework and excavation company is important as it gets your project started correctly and sets the success of the rest of your project.

 STEVENS tailors its plan for safety, environmental protection, and efficiency.

 We follow a strict zero-accident policy.
 You can rest assured, knowing that during the site development projects that we manage are always completely safe environments.

-Using the most current technology and software, STEVENS does its own meticulous layout and reporting of factual and accurate progress to keep on schedule.
+Using the most current technology and software, STEVENS does its own meticulous layout for your sitework and for placing the Sheet and H-pile precisely for your structure.